 If you bought something from a business, to be delivered, the seller must deliver the goods within 30 days.
 This applies unless:

-If you agree a specific date for delivery of the goods as part of the contract and you do not get the goods on or before that date, you can cancel and claim a refund.
+If you agree a specific date for delivery of the goods as part of the contract and you do not get the goods on or before that date, you can cancel and get a refund.

 Because your contract is with the seller (and not the courier or delivery service) it is the seller’s responsibility to make sure the item is delivered to you.